MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/attendee-exclusion-rules.md

    ![Meeting response options](../images/wpa/tutorials/response-options.png)

-Using this type of exclusion would mean that a meeting invitee who did not respond is not counted as an attendee to that particular meeting.
+Using the "did not respond" exclusion would mean that a meeting invitee who did not respond is not counted as an attendee to that particular meeting.

 ## Create an attendee exclusion